wetsausages/TCC-Discord/README.md

 When the event starts, the bot pulls all current members (from main members list) and stores their current XP in the selected skill.
 Every 5 minutes, the current XP is fetched and subtracted from the starting XP.
 The difference is listed in the data embed.
 Starting and stopping this event takes a few minutes, as it fetches all member's high score data for both operations.
 OSRS high scores are trash.

 Stopping either event archives the final scores locally and sends a top 3 winners embed to the leaderboards channel.
 The bot does NOT account for ties, so maybe check the live scores before stopping the event.
+The leaderboard channel is always visible, while the scores channel is only publicly visible when an event is running.
+When no event is running, it becomes hidden.
 ## Configure
 Administrator access only.
 Used to storing role and channel data for multiple functions, including moderation management and polling.